 9.4 Develop Transparency Metrics and Reporting

-As part of its yearly report, ICANN should include, but not be limited to:
+The Board should ensure that as part of its yearly report, ICANN include, among other things, but not be limited to:

-A report on the broad range of Transparency issues with supporting metrics.
+A report on the broad range of Transparency issues with supporting metrics to facilitate accountability.

-A discussion of the degree to which ICANN, Staff and Community, are adhering to a standard of transparency by default in all policy, implementation and administrative actions and in discussions with redactions or other practices used to keep information hidden from the ICANN community, documented in a transparent manner.
+A discussion of the degree to which ICANN, both staff and community, are adhering to a default standard of transparency in all policy, implementation and administrative actions as well as in narratives, redactions or other practices used to not disclose information to the ICANN community, all documented in a transparent manner.

-Statistical reporting should include at least the following elements:
+Statistical reporting to include at least the following elements:

-requests of the Documentary Information Disclosure Policy (DIDP) process and the disposition of Board Book these requests.
+requests of the Documentary Information Disclosure Policy (DIDP) process and the disposition of Board Book requests.

 percentage of redacted-to-unredacted Board briefing materials released to the general public.